dartmouth-cs52-20S/workshop-messaging/README.md

 ```
 :sparkles: :sparkles: :sparkles:
 __YOU'RE DONE!!!__ Congrats!
 Now you have an interactive form that allows you to text a message to a number.
 Try entering your number and a message -- you should receive a text from your Twilio number!
 Additionally, if you type in an unrecognized or bad number, the error red outline will appear.

+(Note: Each text you send costs $0.01 -- your free trial gives you $15.50 to begin with, so don't send too many texts!)